jeffbski/redis-wstream/README.md

  - Remove all the complexity of managing a stream and storing to a redis key
  - Pipe a stream into this write stream to save
  - uses streams2 from node 0.10+, but is also compatible with 0.8
+ - allow operation to be part of another multi operation (transaction) (if you use `options.clientMulti`)

 ## Why